Inclusive Physical Education (PE) and SEN

 Some hurdles you can jump, you can see them, some are higher than others but generally the strategies and skills needed to complete the race are straightforward.
 Now for some of our students overcoming the hurdles needed to take part in that activity are huge and varied.
-When getting students with a range of needs to take part in PE sessions we need to adapt not only the activity but how we support the students to ensure they can overcome some of the unique challenges that come with sporting activities.
+When getting students with a range of needs, including autism and dyspraxia, to take part in PE sessions we need to adapt not only the activity but how we support the students to ensure they can overcome some of the unique challenges that come with sporting activities.
 This post was originally written for One Goal.
 Now updated.
 If you want to read further: Addressing Special Educational Needs and Disability in the Curriculum: PE and Sports is a great read.
 SEND PE lessons can be hugely engaging and rewarding for all involved.

 PE for learners with SEND is not about limitations

 What we must never do is look at any student’s need as a limitation.
 Any student with or without a diagnosis may present a challenge, but that challenge is one that any passionate teacher should embrace.
 There will be additional barriers to overcome but this is what great teachers do naturally.

 I work with children who each have a diagnosis of Autism.
 With Autistic children you must never generalise and you should never underestimate any child’s ability on any level.
 So these barriers may be faced by one student or many but should provide some food for thought.

 There are a number of potential hurdles a young person must negotiate before even entering the gym or sports field.